Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    Value starts as `null`.

-   If not using a flair template and a CSS class is not set, the value is a empty string.
+   If not using a flair template and a CSS class is not set, the value is `null` if a CSS class was never set on the user before, otherwise it will be an empty string if a CSS class was set and then removed.

    If using a flair template and a CSS class is not set, the value is `null`.
-   If the CSS class is removed the value will be an empty string (it will never return to `null` again!).

    Also value `null` when there is no user context."
    "user_flair_position","string","Either `left`, or `right` or empty string.
 Starts off as `right` in new subreddits.